Explore computer vision

 In this exercise you use a generative AI model in a chat playground to respond to prompts that include image data.

-Note: The chat application uses the Microsoft Phi 3 Mini model small language model to interpret and respond to prompts.
-Many modern language models are multimodal - in other words, they support multiple formats of input, including text and images.
-However, the Microsoft Phi 3 model is text-based only, so we’ll also use the the MobileNetV3 CNN-based computer vision model for image classification and include the predicted image class in the prompt.
-The models will run in your browser, on your local computer.
-Performance may vary depending on the available memory in your computer and your network bandwidth to download the models.
-If WebLLM models are not supported in your browser, a fallback mode with reduced functionality will be enabled.
-After opening the app, use the ?
-(About this app) icon in the chat area to find out more.
+Note: The chat application uses a small language model to interpret and respond to prompts.
+If WebGPU is supported in your browser, the Microsoft Phi 3 mini model is run on your computer’s GPU; if not, the SmolLM2 model is run on the CPU.
+Many modern large language models are multimodal - in other words, they support multiple formats of input, including text and images.
+However, the Microsoft Phi 3 mini and SmolLM2 models are text-based only, so we’ll also use the the MobileNetV3 CNN-based computer vision model for image classification and include the predicted image class in the prompt.

 -